 This is for a week of high mileage and hard training to prepare for your season.
 Often you see professional athletes go to camp to get ready for the season; this camp provides amateur and professional athletes an opportunity to "live the life of a professional" for one week of fully catered and coached training.
 From the time you land in Tucson to the time you leave, everything you need to train at your best is provided.
 Your only job will be to eat, sleep, learn and push yourself to new levels.
 You will come together with like-minded, similar-ability athletes that you might not get to train with at home.
 At this camp, you have the chance to push each other and get big miles.
 Every session is coached.
 We have talks and provide many opportunities to learn new things to become a better athlete.
 Everything is provided, so you can maximize training.
 This is a camp where athletes often step up to a new level, not only from pushing new boundaries, but also being around a new level of training you would not normally be exposed to.
 I experienced this when I first raced professionally and attended a big volume camp.
 I went on from that camp to win my first Ironman.
 These camps can shape your perspective on what it takes to be good.

-We are excited to offer a four-day training camp for athletes in the late summer/fall in Tucson, Arizona, with a primary focus on the late season and world championship events.
+Marilyn Chychota Coaching is excited to offer a four day training camp for athletes from August 23-26 in Tucson, Arizona; with a primary focus on the late season events and for faster racing.
 This camp will help athletes learn how to execute their upcoming race strategies through race-specific workout structure and warm weather conditions.
 The staff of coaches has extensive experience in training and racing successfully in the heat.
-This is the perfect opportunity for athletes racing Kona or another late season event to learn from the team.
+This is the perfect opportunity for athletes racing Kona or another late season event to learn from the MCC Team.

 I’ve been attending, organizing or coaching camps since 2000.
 I see a lot of value in camps in an athlete’s overall development.